 As a light industrial staffing partner, our primary objective is to ensure the safety and health of our workforce.
 Our goal is to provide safe and healthful working conditions for all workers we assign to our client companies.

 To achieve this, Doherty Staffing Solutions has established a list of general safety rules for our workforce to follow.
 While held to a minimum, the rules address behaviors and work practices that can lead to accidents and injuries.
 Each employee should become familiar with and follow Doherty’s General and Safety Rules when working in a light industrial environment.
 In addition, supervisors must enforce safe work practices through strict adherence to these rules.

 Doherty’s General Safety Rules:

-Do not allow emergency exits, fire protection, and safety equipment
+- Do not allow emergency exits, fire protection, and safety equipment to be blocked.

-Never operate damaged equipment, or equipment with missing
+- Never operate damaged equipment, or equipment with missing guards/required protection devices.

 Remember, workplace safety cannot exist on rules and policies, alone!
 A safe working environment is based on how well the people adhere to, and communicate about, safety rules.
 The foundation of any successful workplace safety effort is one that encourages employees to identify unsafe behaviors and opportunities for improvement, while also making well-informed safety decisions during routine tasks throughout their work day.

 In addition to these safety rules, there may be additional ones to follow, based on our client companies’ policies, product lines/outputs, and/or work environments.
 Our workforce is expected to follow all of the client company’s verbal, written, and posted safety rules, and always use safe work practices.